abauman97/Mojito/docs/docs/templating.md

 <p>The number is: 2</p>
 ```

-#### Rendering multiple fragments
+### Rendering multiple blocks
 Multiple fragments can be returned by passing a list of block names to the `block` argument of the TemplateResponse.
 This will render each of the named blocks and concatenate them into a single response.
 This enables easier [out-of-band updates](https://htmx.org/attributes/hx-swap-oob/) with HTMX.

 #### Credits
-This implementation was based off of the [jinja2-fragments](https://github.com/sponsfreixes/jinja2-fragments) library.
+This block rendering implementation was based off of the [jinja2-fragments](https://github.com/sponsfreixes/jinja2-fragments) library.

+# Futher Customizing the Jinja2 Environment
+The environment can be customized further in the same way it can for [Starlette's Jinja2Templates](https://www.starlette.io/templates/).